imgix/vue/README.md

 ```

-## Contributing

-Contributions are a vital part of this library and imgix's commitment to open-source.
-We welcome all contributions which align with this project's goals.
-More information can be found in the [contributing documentation](CONTRIBUTING.md).

 ## Code of Conduct

 imgix is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.